 The first thing to remember is that if you were not sufficiently competent, your instructor would not be willing to let you fly solo.
 You’ll need to have already passed the theory and hazard perception tests in order to book the practical driving test, so these successes should be a confidence booster for this final hurdle.

 Below, we’ve compiled these useful driving test tips and advice to help you prepare.
 Aside from anything else, it’s reassuring to know what to expect on the day.
 Driving examiners are trained to make you feel at ease while they scrutinise your driving skills, so try to keep calm and stay focused.
 Do this and there’s no reason why the test should be any more difficult than your usual driving lesson.

 What to expect from the practical driving test

 Once you have made your way to an official test centre and begun your practical exam, there are five parts that will be covered.
 They are as follows:

 - An eyesight check.
 Here you are required to read a number plate from 20 metres for vehicles with a new style plate or 20.5 metres for vehicles with an old style number plate.
 New style plates are those which have two letters followed by two numbers.
 For example, AB63 ABC.
-If you fail to read the number plate, your test will end.
+Make sure to bring driving glasses if you need them as, if you fail to read the number plate, your test will end.

 - ‘Show me, tell me’ vehicle safety questions.
 You will be asked one ‘show me’ and one ‘tell me’ question during your test.
 The first will be a ‘tell me’ question at the beginning of your test.
 The ‘show me’ question will be asked whilst you are actually driving.
 For tips and examples of these, scroll down the page.